lostinmilkshake/AlgosyLaba3/README.md

 # Laba3
-In DemoLib folder you can find HaffmanClass.h which contains Haffman realization and HaffmanTets.cpp which contains tests for Haffman algorithm
+In DemoLib folder you can find HuffmanClass.h which contains Haffman realization and HuffmanTets.cpp which contains tests for Huffman algorithm
 In MyClasses folder you can find classes from previous lab works